 - Utility – Innovation that promotes greater ease of use by the end-user and/or practitioner

-Category winners and the “Innovation of the Year” award winner will be announced during the Academy of Doctors of Audiology (ADA) virtual conference, AuDacity 2020, which will take place on October 16-17, 2020.
+Category winners and the “Innovation of the Year” award winner were announced during the Academy of Doctors of Audiology (ADA) virtual conference, AuDacity 2020, which took place on October 16-17, 2020.

 Through the awards program, over $4,000 was raised for the Hearing Loss Association of America (HLAA).